CromwellCMS/Cromwell/README.md

 # Cromwell CMS

-Free open source JavaScipt CMS for Next.js blazing-fast statically pre-rendered React websites with custom Themes and Plugins.
+Free JavaScipt CMS for Next.js blazing-fast statically pre-rendered React websites with custom Themes and Plugins.

 Includes:
 - Online store and blogging platform management systems.
 - User-friendly drag-and-drop website builder.
 - Simple installation of Themes and Plugins from official store and their management.
 - Integrated Database.
-SQLite for development and MySQL/PostgreSQL for production
+SQLite for development and MySQL/PostgreSQL for production.

 ## Prerequisites